When you can't get what you want, get what you need instead

 Recently, someone questioned something I did, in what I felt was a rude tone.
 On one level, I knew that this was their defence.
 On the other hand, I felt insecure and doubted myself.
 When I thought about my need the only thing my mind came up with was “Argh!
 I want them to be not so rude!”
 Not very helpful because we can’t control other people.
 Since I couldn't get what I wanted, I had to focus on obtaining what I needed instead.

 We can identify what we need by first identifying what we feel.
-A first step is being able to name, or label the precise feeling (“worried” rather than simply “upset”) to both regulate the emotion and to give us clues about what we need.
+A first step is being able to name, or label the precise feeling (“worried” rather than simply “upset”) to both help regulate the emotion and to give us clues about what we need.
 A feeling is an emotion (such as feeling devalued) we often feel in our body.
-A feeling is different than a judgement “I feel they were way out of line” (feeling indignity) or “I feel they didn’t even give me a chance” (feeling dismissed).
+A feeling is different than a judgement “I feel they were way out of line” (feeling of indignity) or “I feel they didn’t even give me a chance” (feeling dismissed).
 If you are struggling to identify what you feel, viewing the feelings wheel may help you recognise which feelings are present for you.

 Once we know precisely what the feeling is, it’s much easier to know what we need.
 In my case as I felt unsure and devalued, I realised I needed reassurance and connection.